-If you buy the smallest quantity as a one-time purchase, they’re 43 cents each.
-(But subscribing gets you 25% off any quantity, delivered every 4 months – which makes them nearly the best deal.
-This is all more clear if you look at my price chart below!)
+If you buy the smallest quantity as a one-time purchase, they’re 40 cents each.
+(This is all more clear if you look at my price chart below!)

 When you Google “plastic-free laundry detergent,” Dropps are right at the top.
 But as I realized after ordering, there’s some controversy about their plastic-free status.

-The catch is that they use PVA (polyvinyl alcohol, also called PVOH), which is a petroleum-based film that the pods are covered in.
-It’s plastic.
-(Cleancult also uses PVA for their laundry and dishwasher tabs, and TruEarth strips list it as an ingredient.)
+The catch is that they use PVA (polyvinyl alcohol, also called PVOH), which is a petroleum-based film that the Dropps, like most brands, pods are covered in.
+(Cleancult also uses PVA in their dishwasher tabs, and it’s an ingredient in TruEarth laundry strips.)